dtcenter/MET/docs/Users_Guide/config_options.rst

 * NONE to skip the corresponding verification method

-* "STAT" to write the verification output only to the ".stat" output file
+* STAT to write the verification output only to the ".stat" output file

 * BOTH to write to the ".stat" output file as well the optional "_type.txt" file, a more readable ASCII file sorted by line type.